cstavitsky/level_up_exercises/shopping_cart/test_plan.md

 	Given that I have 1 Broomstick in my cart
 	And I visit the shopping cart page
-	When I fill in the item quantity for the first item with "0" Then I should have 0 items in my cart
+	When I fill in the item quantity for the first item with "0" And I click the "update quantity" link
+	Then I should have 0 items in my cart

+(sad path)
+Scenario: Change item quantity in cart to an integer over 99
+	Given that I have 1 Broomstick in my cart
+	And I visit the shopping cart page
+	When I fill in the item quantity for the first item with "9001" And I click the "update quantity" link
+	Then I should see "You can order up to 99 of each item type" And I should have 99 Broomsticks in my cart

+(bad path)
+Scenario: Change item quantity in cart to a non-integer
+	Given that I have 1 Broomstick in my cart
+	And I visit the shopping cart page
+	When I fill in the item quantity for the first item with "ABCD" And I click the "update quantity" link
+	Then I should see "That's not a valid entry"
+	And I should have 1 Broomstick in my cart

 #[feature] Visit item pages from cart